leoneu/s4-meter/README.md

 * `io.s4.meter.controller`: functionality to run the controller, configure generator instances for a given plugin, serialization of the generator instances, and communication with the remote generator containers.
 * `io.s4.meter.generator`: functionality to install and run generators in remote hosts, designed as a zero-configuration service that always running in the background.
 Even if you run a custom generator, the generator service never has to be restarted or managed.
 Install as a service on a host and forget about it.

-Rerefernce Implementation: Random Doc Test
+Reference Implementation: Random Doc Test
 ------------------------------------------

 * Each event contains a document and a unique ID (0 - N-1) where N is the total number of events to be generated.